How the Fed Rate Increase Impacts Your Small Business

 The Federal Reserve’s key goal is to foster an economic environment that achieves maximum employment and stable prices.
 The Fed accomplishes these goals by changing interest rates to boost or slow down the economy.

-On June 15, 2022, the Federal Reserve increased its key short-term interest rate by 0.75 percentage points, bringing the federal funds rate’s target range to 1.5 to 1.75 percent.
+On September 21, 2022, the Federal Reserve increased its key short-term interest rate by 0.75 percentage points for the third time this year, bringing the federal funds rate’s target range to 3 to 3.25 percent.
 The federal funds rate is the primary benchmark interest rate that banks charge other banks for lending them cash on an overnight basis.

 The Fed’s intention when raising the federal fund’s target rate is to raise the cost of borrowing and reduce the availability of money.
 Customers spend less as a result, which lowers the demand for goods and services.
 When consumer demand for products and services declines it brings prices back down.